nicolasdespres/picosqlite/README.md

 Pico SQLite
 ------------

-A very tiny (pico?) sqlite viewer designed for educational purpose.
+Tiny (pico?) sqlite viewer designed for education.

 The sqlite3 command-line interface is too low-level for beginners whereas most viewers available are too features full and may be